Where the girls are

 One June, I spotted three of them at Strawberry Festival in Cedarburg, Wis., having some laughs over a bottle of strawberry wine.
 They'd driven up from the southern Wisconsin town of Orfordville for the day, one of many trips they take throughout the year.

-"We're taking them all the time," says Lin Newman, who founded one of five Red Hat chapters in her town of 1,200.
+"We're taking them all the time," said Lin Newman.
 "We get a chance to giggle.
 There's just a sense of freedom.
 We can let our hair down.
 It's an opportunity to be wacky.
 There are no rules."

-They go to nearby Fort Atkinson for a dinner-theater production of "Fiddler on the Roof" and a fashion show.
+They go to nearby Fort Atkinson for a dinner-theater production and a fashion show.
 They go to Mackinac Island for the scenery and fudge.

 In summer, they'll have pajama parties at Newman's cottage in Lake Geneva, then hop the train to Chicago for the museums and shopping.
 (For ideas, see 12 months of girlfriend getaways and 50 great girlfriend getaways.)